Limonene: In plants

-(+)-Limonene is a major component of the aromatic scents and resins characteristic of numerous coniferous and broadleaved trees: red and silver maple (Acer rubrum, Acer saccharinum), cottonwoods (Populus angustifolia), aspens (Populus grandidentata, Populus tremuloides) sumac (Rhus glabra), spruce (Picea spp.), various pines (e.g., Pinus echinata, Pinus ponderosa), Pinus leucodermis, Douglas fir (Pseudotsuga menziesii), larches (Larix spp.), true firs (Abies spp.), hemlocks (Tsuga spp.), cedars (Cedrus spp.), various Cupressaceae, and juniper bush (Juniperus spp.).
+Limonene is a major component of the aromatic scents and resins characteristic of numerous coniferous and broadleaved trees: red and silver maple (Acer rubrum, Acer saccharinum), cottonwoods (Populus angustifolia), aspens (Populus grandidentata, Populus tremuloides) sumac (Rhus glabra), spruce (Picea spp.), various pines (e.g., Pinus echinata, Pinus ponderosa, Pinus leucodermis), Douglas fir (Pseudotsuga menziesii), larches (Larix spp.), true firs (Abies spp.), hemlocks (Tsuga spp.), cedars (Cedrus spp.), various Cupressaceae, and juniper bush (Juniperus spp.).
 It contributes to the characteristic odor of orange peel, orange juice and other citrus fruits.
 To optimize recovery of valued components from citrus peel waste, (+)-limonene is typically removed.

 Chemical reactions

 Limonene is a relatively stable monoterpene and can be distilled without decomposition, although at elevated temperatures it cracks to form isoprene.
 It oxidizes easily in moist air to produce carveol, carvone, and limonene oxide.
 With sulfur, it undergoes dehydrogenation to p-cymene.

 Limonene occurs commonly as the (R)-enantiomer, but racemizes at 300 °C. When warmed with mineral acid, limonene isomerizes to the conjugated diene α-terpinene (which can also easily be converted to p-cymene).
 Evidence for this isomerization includes the formation of Diels–Alder adducts between α-terpinene adducts and maleic anhydride.

 It is possible to effect reaction at one of the double bonds selectively.
-Anhydrous hydrogen chloride reacts preferentially at the disubstituted alkene, whereas epoxidation with mCPBA occurs at the trisubstituted alkene.
+Anhydrous hydrogen chloride reacts preferentially at the disubstituted alkene, whereas epoxidation with m-CPBA occurs at the trisubstituted alkene.

 In another synthetic method Markovnikov addition of trifluoroacetic acid followed by hydrolysis of the acetate gives terpineol.

 The most widely practiced conversion of limonene is to carvone.
 The three-step reaction begins with the regioselective addition of nitrosyl chloride across the trisubstituted double bond.
 This species is then converted to the oxime with a base, and the hydroxylamine is removed to give the ketone-containing carvone.